Perfect complexes on algebraic stacks: Quasi-coherent sheaves on algebraic stacks

-We now recall the relationship between the unbounded derived categories of quasi-coherent sheaves on an algebraic stack and those on a smooth hypercovering, following \cite[Ex.~2.2.5]{MR2434692} (i.e., cohomological descent).
+We now recall the relationship between the unbounded derived categories of quasi-coherent sheaves on an algebraic stack and those on a smooth hypercovering (i.e., cohomological descent).
+Our approach follows \cite{MR2312554} and \cite{MR2434692}.
 Let $X$ be an algebraic stack and let $p_\bullet \colon U_\bullet \to X$ be a smooth hypercovering by algebraic spaces.
-Let $U_{\bullet,\lisset}^+$ and $U_{\bullet,\et}^+$ denote the two strictly simplicial topoi naturally induced by the simplicial algebraic space $U_\bullet$.
-There are natural morphisms of ringed topoi:
+Typically, we will take $U_{\bullet}$ to be the $0$-coskeleton associated to a smooth covering $p_0 \colon U_0 \to X$, where $U_0$ is an algebraic space.
+In plainer language, $U_n$ is the $(n+1)$th fiber product of $U$ over $X$ and the simplicial structure (i.e., face and degeneracy maps) come from the various projections and diagonals between the $U_n$ as $n$ varies.